Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 Otherwise only contests occurring during the pilot's valid membership will be counted.

 (e) It has been the tradition of NMPRA to give awards to the “top pilots” in each class of racing.
-Awards may be in the form of cash or shirts, and the entry of the pilots’ names in the record book.
+Awards may be in the form of cash, shirts, jackets or other items imprinted with the winner's placement information, and the entry of the pilots’ names in the record book.
 “Top pilots” is defined as the pilots with the highest season point totals each year in each class, representing up to 10% of the total current NMPRA membership registered in the class or 20, whichever is less.
+The Board will determine each season the number of placements awarded, which at a minimun will be 3 places.
 The awards for each class will be presented within two (2) months after the last contest of the season and will either be shipped to the pilot or presented to him or her in person at the next available contest the pilot attends.

 (g) Races that deviate from published AMA or NMPRA rules may be counted for national points but must receive approval from a majority vote of the NMPRA Board of Directors.